 In Excess of Medicine: Pleasure and Politics in Venezuelan Health Care

 Leading Latin America’s democratic turn to the left since the early 2000s, Venezuela has instituted social welfare programs that promise to end poverty and encourage democratic participation.
 Government programs offering free medical services have flourished, transforming access to health care for poor Venezuelans.
-For the past nine years, I have used ethnographic methods to study these changes from the perspective of the urban poor in Caracas.
+For more than a decade, I have used ethnographic methods to study these changes from the perspective of the urban poor in Caracas.

 Venezuelan public health programs are politically polarizing and fraught with controversy, yet participants express an excitement in accessing health care that exceeds the satisfaction we might expect from having one’s medical needs met.
 In my book, I answer a question that has puzzled me since the first day of fieldwork: Why do people express so much pleasure in going to the doctor?
 What do public health programs offer Venezuelans, in excess of medicine?